-Likewise in other citrus plants, lemons too are small, spreading, evergreen trees, growing up to 10-12 feet in most cultivated plantations.
+Likewise in other citrus plants, lemons also are small, spreading, evergreen trees, growing up to 10-12 feet in most cultivated plantations.
 They flourish well in temperate and tropical environments, whereas, cold and frosty conditions would affect their growth adversely.
 Stems and branches are often armed with sharp, stout thorns.
-Fully-grown plant bears fragrant, white flowers in short cymes.
+The fully-grown plant bears fragrant, white flowers in short cymes.

-They contains zero saturated fats or cholesterol, but are good source of dietary fiber (7.36% of RDA).
+They contain zero saturated fats or cholesterol.
+Nonetheless are an excellent source of dietary fiber (7.36% of RDA).
 Lemon is one of the very low glycemic fruits.

 lemon's acidic taste is because of citric acid.
-Citric acid constitutes up to 8% in its juice.
+Citric acid constitutes up to 8% of its juice.
 Citric acid is a natural preservative, aids in smooth digestion, and helps dissolve kidney stones.

-Lemons, like other fellow citrus fruits, are an excellent source of vitamin C (ascorbic acid); provides about 88% of daily recommended intake.
-Ascorbic acid is a powerful water soluble natural anti-oxidant.
+Lemons, like other fellow citrus fruits, are an excellent source of vitamin-C (ascorbic acid); provide about 88% of daily recommended intake.
+Ascorbic acid is a potent water-soluble natural anti-oxidant.
 This vitamin is helpful in preventing scurvy.
-Besides, consumption of foods rich in vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the blood.
+Besides, the consumption of foods rich in vitamin C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the blood.

 Lemons, like oranges, contain a variety of phytochemicals.
 Hesperetin, naringin, and naringenin are flavonoid glycosides commonly found in citrus fruits.
-Naringenin is found to have bio-active effect on human health as antioxidant, free radical scavenger, anti-inflammatory, and immune system modulator.
-This substance has also been shown to reduce oxidant injury to DNA in the cells in-vitro studies.
+Naringenin is found to have a bioactive effect on human health as an antioxidant, free radical scavenger, anti-inflammatory, and immune system modulator.
+This substance has also been shown to reduce oxidant injury to DNA in the cells in vitro studies.

-Additionally, they also compose a minute levels of vitamin A, and other flavonoid anti-oxidants such as alpha, and ß-carotenes, ß-cryptoxanthin, zea-xanthin and lutein.
+Additionally, they also compose minute levels of vitamin A, and other flavonoid antioxidants such as α, and ß-carotenes, ß-cryptoxanthin, zeaxanthin, and lutein.
 These compounds are known to have antioxidant properties.
-Vitamin A also required for maintaining healthy mucus membranes and skin and is also essential for vision.
+Vitamin A also required for maintaining healthy mucosa and skin and is also essential for vision.
 Consumption of natural fruits rich in flavonoids helps the body to protect from lung and oral cavity cancers.

-Total ORAC value, which measures the anti-oxidant strength of 100 g of fresh lemon juice is 1225 µmol TE (Trolex equivalents).
+Total ORAC value, which measures the antioxidant strength of 100 g of fresh lemon juice is 1225 µmol TE (Trolox equivalents).

 The fruit is also a good source of B-complex vitamins such as pantothenic acid, pyridoxine, and folates.
-These essential in the sense that body requires them from external sources to replenish.
+These are essential in the sense that the body requires them from external sources to replenish.

 Further, they carry a healthy amount of minerals like iron, copper, potassium, and calcium.
-Potassium in an important component of cell and body fluids helps control heart rate and blood pressure.
+Potassium is an important component of cell and body fluids and helps control heart rate and blood pressure.

-Citrus fruits, as such, have long been valued for their wholesome nutritious and antioxidant properties.
-It is scientifically established fact that citrus fruits, especially lemons and oranges, by virtue of their richness in vitamins and minerals, have many proven health benefits.
-Moreover, it is now beginning to be appreciated that the other biologically active, non-nutrient compounds found in citrus fruits such as phyto-chemical antioxidants, and soluble as well as insoluble dietary fiber is helpful in reduction in the risk for cancers, many chronic diseases like arthritis, and from obesity and coronary heart diseases.
+Citrus fruits, as such, have long been valued for their wholesome nutritious, and antioxidant properties.
+It is a scientific fact that citrus fruits, especially lemons, and oranges, by their richness in vitamins and minerals, have many proven health benefits.
+Moreover, it is now beginning to be appreciated that the other biologically active, non-nutrient compounds found in citrus fruits such as phytochemical antioxidants, and soluble as well as insoluble dietary fiber are helpful in reducing the risk for cancers, many chronic diseases like arthritis, and from obesity and coronary heart diseases.

-Peak season of lemons is April through August, though they can be available in the stores all around the year.
+The peak season for lemons is April through August, though they can be available in stores all around the year.
 Choose big, plump, firm fruits that feature heavy for their size.
-Select rich bright yellow colored fruits imparting fresh citrus aroma that can be appreciated when you gently roll your finger over them.
+Choose vibrant, bright yellow fruits imparting a fresh citrusy aroma that can be appreciated when you gently roll your finger over them.

-Avoid dark-green colored as they are immature and would not be as much juicy.
+Avoid dark-green colors as they are immature and would not be as much juicy.
 Also, avoid those with dark spots, overtly soft or spongy as they tend to perish early.

-At home, store them in plastic pouch and place inside the refrigerator where they keep well for up to a week.
+At home, store them in a plastic pouch and place them inside the refrigerator where they keep well for up to a week.
 Store freshly squeezed lemon juice inside the freezer compartment for later use.
-Store dried zest in cool, dry place in an air-tight glass container away from moisture.
+Store dried zest in a cool, dry place in an air-tight glass container away from moisture.

 Wash them in cold water just before using.
-Scrub gently if using the zest.
-In general, the fruit is cut into two equal halves to squeeze-extract juice.
-One may also get the help of juice extracting appliances.
+Gently scrub if using the peel to obtain the zest.
+In general, cut it into halves to squeeze and extract juice.
+One may also get the help of juice-extracting appliances.

-Whole fruit, zest, peel as well as its juice are the most sought after ingredients in variety of cuisines worldwide.
+Whole fruit, zest, peel as well as its juice are the most sought-after ingredients in a variety of cuisines worldwide.

 Here are some serving tips: